coreysyms/foundationStickyFooter/README.md

 It even works in mobile and tablet!
 Go on, check out the demo! http://tangerineindustries.com/download/sticky_footer/index.html

-<b>NOW COMPLETELY WORKS IN FOUNDATION 5 AND NEW DOM CHANGE EVENT LISTENERS!
+<b>NEW DOM CHANGE EVENT LISTENERS!
 Also, my example uses an old instal of Foundation, but it does work in Foundation 5, I just couldn't figure out how to regigger my git files to reflect Foundations new file structure.</b>

 FAQ's as they come up.
 =====================
+Q: Will it work with Foundation 6?

+A: Yes, all testing so far has shown that sickyfooter plays will with Foundation 6

 Q: Do I need to apply 100% height to my body?

 A: This has been changed from don't to does not matter.
 New sticky footer will still work with height 100%